-If initial information in the report suggests that the threshold has been met, the Head teacher follow Section 1 of Part 4 of KCSIE - 'Allegations that meet the harms threshold.
+If initial information in the report suggests that the threshold has been met, the Head teacher / Chair of Governors / CEO will follow Section 1 of Part 4 of KCSIE - 'Allegations that meet the harms threshold.

-Where the allegation relates to an adult externally employed/contracted, the Head teacher will inform the employer of the allegation.
+Where the allegation relates to an adult externally employed/contracted, the Head teacher / Chair of Governors / CEO will inform the employer of the allegation.

-• The Head teacher will contact the LADO immediately, before commencing any form of investigation.
+The Head teacher/ Chair of Governors / CEO will contact the LADO immediately, before commencing any form of investigation.
 Schools are permitted to conduct basic enquiries, (see page 83 of KCSIE) to establish the facts, however care should be taken not to jeopardise any future police investigation.

-- The LADO will decide on further action: -
+- The LADO will decide on further action:-

 - strategy discussion/meeting, or

-- advice and follow up from LADO or
+- advice and follow up from LADO, or

 - no further action by the LADO after initial consideration and closure